iboB/mscharconv/README.md

 ### Additional Utilities

-An additional header is provided with the library with non-standard util functions in namespace `msstl::util`:
+An additional header `util.hpp` is provided with the library with non-standard util functions in namespace `msstl::util`.
+Note that `util.hpp` is **NOT** self contained.
+You must include it after including `charconv.hpp`.

+The utility functions are:

 * `bool from_string(std::string_view str, INTEGER& out, int base = 10);` - convert string to integral number with a given base.
 Will return `true` if the conversion is successful.
 The string must be an integer and nothing more.
 Even though `from_chars` supports inputs like `"123 and some text"` and will stop at the first non-integer character, `from_string` will consider this to be an invalid input and return false.
 * `bool from_string(std::string_view str, FLOATING_POINT_NUM& out);` - convert a string to a floating point number.
 Return `true` is successful.
 Same restrictions as above apply.

+### Advanced usage

+For the basic usage of the library one needs to include `charconv.hpp` which is quite big.
+It contains a lot of code and huge helper arrays.
+If you include charconv in many places of your code, it may lead to long compilation times.
+The advanced usage of the library allows the functions to be compiled separately and only once per project.
+To enable this, instead of including `charconv.hpp` include `charconv_fwd.hpp` and in a single place of your code define `MSCHARCONV_IMPLEMENT` and then include `charconv.hpp`.

+Additionally if you want to provide a shared library interface to the functions, define `MSCCHARCONV_API` to your import/export symbols, before including `charconv_fwd.hpp`

 ## Development